honganh1206/s8/notes/Strings, Arrays and Hashes.md

 This leads to a design change: Instead of building an array during compile time and pass it to the VM, we tell the VM to **build an array on its own**.

 Flow: Compile all elements of an array to N values on the stack -> Emit `OpArray` instruction with operand as N.

+## Compiling hashes

+Just like arrays, hashes' values cannot be determined at compile time.

+## Compiling the index operator

+The data structures being indexed and the index itself can be produced by _any expression_.
+For that, we will build a _generic_ index operator into the compiler and VM.